 Do your HRT homework!
 Before taking Hormone Replacement Therapy, consider all sides.
 Recent use of combination HRT has been shown to increase your risk of breast cancer.
 Long-term use puts you at greater risk.

 Get your Vitamin D!
 Studies have shown Vitamin D helps regulate normal breast cell growth.
 Plus, there’s a possible link between a low Vitamin D level and a higher risk of breast cancer.
 The best sources are moderate sun exposure, vitamin D3 supplements and oily fish.

 Get outside!
 Carpets, furniture and building materials can all release unhealthy chemicals so open your windows or–better yet–get outside and enjoy fresh air and natural Vitamin D (see above!).

 Get pretty safely!
 It’s best to buy cosmetics and personal care products that are made without fragrances, hormones and preservatives.
 Click here to check out Environmental Defence Canada’s “Toxic Ten” to beware of when shopping.

 Go “Green” around the house!
 Use green or organic cleaners and household supplies that are safer for you and better for the environment.
 Check out www.toxicnation.ca/guides for tips on reducing toxins in your body and home.

-Be happy!
-There’s no proven link between stress and breast cancer but reducing it can improve your quality of life.
+De-stress!
+While there’s no proven link between stress and breast cancer, reducing it can improve your quality of life.
 Keep a positive attitude, learn to relax and maintain your emotional health.

 $20 Your generous one-time donation goes a long way toward helping young women affected by breast cancer and their families.